 Monitoring and assessment

 There has been quite a bit of research and monitoring in this watershed.
 The Watershed Districts and Watershed Management Organizations developed plans and rules to protect and enhance water quality in their watersheds.
 The counties also have plans to monitor and restore the waterbodies within their boundaries.

-The MPCA has conducted lake monitoring, including one sentinel lake. , and has also connected with watershed organizations in the south, making it easier to address impairments on a sub-watershed level.
+The MPCA has conducted lake monitoring, including one sentinel lake, and connected with watershed organizations in the south, making it easier to address impairments on a sub-watershed level.
 In the next few years, the MPCA and local government will collect any final monitoring data that is needed in order to complete the restoration and protection plans.